 Sometimes it’s hard to even think of getting an emergency fund when you’re living paycheck to paycheck.
 How in the world are you supposed to save money when there’s nothing left over at the end of the month?
 Or maybe you’ve been trying, but you just don’t know what to do so you give up.
 First things first – breathe.
 It’s possible and you can do it.

 Right now we aren’t focused on your debts.
-We need to focus on getting a savings account so you can avoid going into more debt when the unexpected emergency happens.
+We need to focus on getting a savings account so you can avoid going into more debt when an unexpected emergency happens.
 And by emergency, I mean emergency.
 This is not for a weekend trip or a new outfit just because you have an event to attend.
 This is a true emergency fund and you need to treat it like that.
 It’s pretty much untouchable unless it’s unavoidable.
 It’s not punishment – it’s a lifeline for your finances.

 How much do you need for emergency savings?

 There’s a lot of conflicting ideas on how much you need in an emergency fund. $1000 seems to be a common number.
 And I think that’s a great start.
-However, often times, emergencies are more than $1000.
+However, oftentimes, emergencies are more than $1000.
 Your car needs a major repair, the A/C goes out in the middle of summer, or your kid needs a medical procedure.
 Those events are often in excess of $1000.

 But if you can manage to save $1000, then I think you’ll develop some habits that will enable you to save even more and add to that fund.
 So we’ll start there.
 I know $1000 seems impossible to some.
 It’s a large chunk of money if you’re starting from zero.
 But you’ve got this!
 And here’s how!